Kahuna

 • Nānāuli: soothsayers, diviners, prophets.[11]

-King Kamehameha IV, in his translation of the Book of Common Prayer, used the term kahuna to refer to Anglican priests, and kahunapule to refer to both lay and ordained Anglican ministers.[citation needed]
+King Kamehameha IV, in his translation of the Book of Common Prayer, used the term kahuna to refer to Anglican priests, and kahunapule to refer to both lay and ordained Anglican ministers.[citation needed] Kahunapulē means Gospel preacher in Hawaiian.[20]
+Pulē in Hawaiian means prayer, spell or blessing.[21]

 Craft kahuna were never prohibited; however, during the decline of native Hawaiian culture, many died and did not pass on their wisdom to new students.
-As an example, when the Hōkūleʻa was built to be sailed to the South Pacific to prove the voyaging capabilities of the ancient Hawaiians, master navigator Mau Piailug from Satawal was brought to Hawaii to teach navigation to the Hawaiians.[16]
+As an example, when the Hōkūleʻa was built to be sailed to the South Pacific to prove the voyaging capabilities of the ancient Hawaiians, master navigator Mau Piailug from Satawal was brought to Hawaii to reteach navigation to the Hawaiians.[22]

-After American missionaries went to Hawaii in 1820, they reportedly prohibited kahuna practices.
+After American missionaries went to Hawaii in 1822, they reportedly prohibited kahuna practices.
 But, in the 100 years after the missionaries arrived, all kahuna practices were legal until 1831, some were illegal until 1863, all were legal until 1887, and some were illegal until 1919.
-Since 1919 all have been legal except sorcery, which was initially declared illegal but was decriminalized in 1972.[17]
+Since 1919 all have been legal except sorcery, which was initially declared illegal but was decriminalized in 1972.[23]

 Non-Hawaiian uses